baymlab/HMSphages/docs/labprotocols/protocol_05-enrichments.md

 {: .no_toc }

 1. Set out as many culture tubes as samples you will be enriching and label the tubes.
 Add an extra tube for the *no-sample* control.
-1. ➕ Add 2 mL of 2X LB to a culture tube using 10 mL serological pipettes.
+1. Add 400 μL CaCl<sub>2</sub> to the 20 mL tube of 2X LB.
+The final enrichment will contain 10mM CaCl<sub>2</sub>
-1. 🪵 Inoculate the culture tubes with bacterial liquid culture, at a 1:1000 ratio.
+1. 🪵 Inoculate the 2X LB with bacterial liquid culture, at a 1:1000 ratio.
 - {: .label .label-red }Team Coryne:
-- {: .fs-3 } 4 μL of _C. glu_
+- {: .fs-3 } 20 μL of _C. glu_
 - {: .label .label-purple } Team plasmid-dependent:
-- {: .fs-3 } 2 μL of _E. coli_ + 2 μL of _P. putida_
+- {: .fs-3 } 20 μL of _E. coli_ + 20 μL of _P. putida_
+1. ➕ Add 2 mL of inoculated 2X LB to a culture tube using a 10 mL serological pipettes.
-1. ➕ Add 2 mL of filtered sample to the same culture tubes.
+1. ➕ Add 2 mL of filtered sample to the same culture tube.
 To the *no sample* control tube a 2 mL of sterile water (You will have just over 4 mL of liquid in the tube.)
 1. 🌡️ Incubate your enrichment at 30℃, shaking, overnight.

 #### Day 2